NASA-AMMOS/slim/docs/guides/metrics/software-delivery-metrics/metrics-tool-trade-study.md

 3. **Community and Support**: What is the level of community and vendor support available for the open-source tool?
 1(little support) - 5(fully supported)

-4. **Customization and Extensibility**: To what extent can the open-source tool be customized and extended to fit specific requirements?
+4. **Customization and Extensibility**: To what extent can the open-source tool be customized and extended to fit specific requirements like tracking metrics for product usage and community engagement?
 1(no customization) - 2(fully customizable)

 ## Tool Evaluation Matrix